jnilla/joomla-cache-helper/README.md

 * Cache is invalid.
 * Cache gets flagged as updating.
 * Expensive operation is executed and takes 200ms to finish.
-* Operation result data is stored to cache with a life time of 10secs.
+* Operation result data is stored to cache with a life time of 10 seconds.
 * Return data.
-* The list is populated.
+* Print list of messages.

 During the update operation (200ms) the website was requested 10 more times: